KilledByAPixel/JSONCrush/README.md

-# JSONCrush
+# JSONCrush - Compress JSON into URI friendly strings

-This simple system allows good compression of uri encoded JSON strings using the JSCrush algorithm.
+This simple system allows for excellent compression of uri encoded JSON strings using the JSCrush algorithm.

-Strings are processed to swap out common json characters with ones that won't be escaped by encodeURIComponent.
+* Strings are processed to swap out common json characters with ones that won't be escaped by encodeURIComponent.

-The JSCrush algorithm helps to eliminate repeated substrings.
+* The JSCrush algorithm helps to eliminate repeated substrings.

-This can be used to compress any type of string but is optimized for uri encoded JSON.
+* This can be used to compress any type of string but is optimized for uri encoded JSON.

-No additional libraries are needed and minified code is under 2k!
+* No additional libraries are needed and minified code is under 2k!

 # [TRY THE LIVE DEMO!](https://killedbyapixel.github.io/JSONCrush)